gabmontes/not-pass/README.md

 Think about it as an 1.5FA system!
 Better than SFA but not fully 2FA.

+## Login flow

+- The client sends an email address to the server.
+- The server sends an authorization email with a unique token linked to that email address.
+- Once the server confirms the email was sent, the client opens a [Socket.IO](https://socket.io) connection to be notified when the login is authorized.
+- The user follows the authorization link in the email.
+- The server validates the token, the email address and sends the authorization message back.
+- The client receives the authorization and proceeds.

+### Benefits

 Some benefits of this approach are:

 - Easier to use: no passwords to manage or remember!
 - Better user experience than traditional "create user/pass, verify email and login" flows.
 - Instant user onboarding: user creation and login are a single verified step.
 - Easier to implement: no passwords will be leaked/compromised ever.

-## New login flow overview

-- The client sends an email address to the server.
-- The server sends an authorization email with a unique token linked to that email address.
-- Once the server confirms the email was sent, the client opens a [Socket.IO](https://socket.io) connection to be notified when the login is authorized.
-- The user follows the authorization link.
-- The server validates the token, the email address and sends the authorization message back.
-- The client receives the authorization and proceeds.

 ## Run it locally